 Here are some examples of completed pages for a bit of inspiration.

 The page below includes an experiment sheet from the printable pack that has been pasted in.
 It also shows some illustrations with captions and explanations.
 To the side is a highlighted box of something to remember: a mnemonic to help remember the order of the planets.
-You can also see some planet stickers (not included with the Science Sketch Pad) which shows how you can add in your elements from things you have purchased on your own.
+You can also see some planet stickers (not included with the Science Sketch Pad) which show how you can add in your elements from things you have purchased on your own.

 This page is the second half of the spread begun just above.
 It includes a printable accordion book where we highlighted a famous scientist.
 The accordion book is one of the printables from the printable pack.
-The information included in the 2 page spread comes from things you have watched or read about, in this case, the planets.
+The information included in the 2-page spread comes from things you have watched or read about, in this case, the planets.

-In the next example spread we used a triangle foldable to highlight the 3 Laws of Motion.
+In the next example spread, we used a triangle foldable to highlight the 3 Laws of Motion.
 The yellow sections of the triangle lift to read the definitions below.
 We used a “how to draw Isaac Newton” tutorial from the internet to draw our own famous scientist on this page.
 Then, instead of using a whole experiment write-up printable we opted to use a “sticker” that signals an experiment section of the page.